LionelDraghi/bbt/docs/features/multiline.md

   append, an unhandled exception is raised.
 ```

-### Scenario : causing an uut error with a long explanation
+### Scenario : causing an sut error with a long explanation

-  - When I run `uut -e append `
+  - When I run `sut -e append `
   - Then I get on stderr

 ```